jleaney/EasyRhythm-for-FMOD/README.md

 }</pre></code>

 You could use this info to:
-- Trigger behvariour only on beats 1 and 3 of a bar
+- Trigger behaviour only on beats 1 and 3 of a bar
 - Trigger behaviour only on every 8th beat (by implementing your own counter)
 - Start listening to the beat only after a certain amount of time has passed
 - If using multiple of the same marker, check exactly which marker was just passed (useful for debugging)